NNLO QCD Corrections to the Drell-Yan Cross Section in Models of TeV-Scale Gravity: Methodology

-At this order we need to calculate three different contributions which are mentioned in the last section: \begin{itemize} \item \textbf{\textit{double-real:}} the self-interference of the tree level amplitudes for the process listed in Eq.~(\ref{eq:18}).
+At this order we need to calculate three different contributions which are mentioned in the last section: \begin{itemize} \item \textbf{\textit{double-real:}} the self-interference of the tree level amplitudes for the processes contributing to pure double-real emissions.
 For example, for the process $q+{\bar q} \rightarrow h+q+{\bar q}$, presented through the Fig.~\ref{fig:2}, we have